Francisco-Rosa/FreeCAD-Movie/TUTORIAL.md

 4.1.
 The Movie Workbench is available at [FreeCAD-Movie](https://github.com/Francisco-Rosa/FreeCAD-Movie), but you can install it through the addon manager within the FC: Menu Tools - Addon Manager.

 4.2.
-The ExplodedAssembly workbench modified and prepared for recording is available at: [F_Rosa/ExplodedAssembly](https://github.com/Francisco-Rosa/ExplodedAssembly)
+The ExplodedAssembly workbench modified and prepared for recording is available at: [Modified ExplodedAssembly](https://github.com/Francisco-Rosa/ExplodedAssembly)

 If you have mastery over the functioning of the different python files of worthe benches contained in the Mod folder of FC, you can only replace the modified file ('ExplodedAssembly.py'), first of all, save the original file or rename it, adding a _orig, for example.